Apple Podcasts | Google Podcasts

 Their residents do homecare visits with geriatric populations on their mandatory geriatrics rotation in the second year.

 They have dedicated rotations on medical education to try and make their residents better teachers.
 Because they’re an academic program, they want residents to be able to teach medical students.
-So they spend some time on medical education.'One of the things all medical residents are going to do is have a continuity clinic where they act as a primary care doctor for a cohort of patients that they follow longitudinally.'Click To Tweet
+So they spend some time on medical education.

 In medicine, they work in teams.
 So residents are going to have to go through a lot of teamwork and leadership.
 They expect residents to not only provide medical care but also, to teach others and lead teams that provide medical care.